 In many ways, Little Bits of Sky is an old-fashioned book.
 I don’t say this just because it’s set in the 80s and 90s; the feeling the book gives you is of something that belongs to another time.
 It’s not an action-packed book with things happening in each chapter.
 A lot happens during the book, yes, but the story is strongly character-driven, and I love how this means that the setting comes alive to us too.

 Ira (short for Miracle) and Zac (Zachery) are care kids who live at a children’s home called Skilly.
 Ira, perpetually worried, must look out for her younger brother Zac.
-Without him, she is convinced that she herself would die.
+Without him, she is convinced that she herself will die.
 But as Martha, who invites them over for a week, points out, Ira is much more aware of what Zac wants than of what she herself wants.
 Everything revolves around Zac.
 But what about Ira?

 The adult part of my mind that read this book buzzed with (perhaps irrelevant) questions.
 I could not stop thinking about everything I’ve read about how characters are, by default, white.
 As I read on, I was convinced that Ira and Zac were black.